Sunday, November 26, 2023

 Atlas

-AVD Film Organization - Executive Producer Aurelio V. Diosomito, Associate Producer Tito Rodriguez - released two bomba films, Jacobina (The Artists’ Model) (1970) and The Wild Ones (1970)
+AVD Film Organization - Executive Producer Aurelio V. Diosomito, Associate Producer Tito Rodriguez: released two bomba films, Jacobina (The Artists’ Model) (1970) and The Wild Ones (1970).

-Avon
+Avon Productions (c.1972)

 A.V.P.
 Production

 Baby Pascual Films & Associates – Producer Mely "Baby" Pascual and her brothers William, Eddie and Wilson.
-Priginally the family owned the Ocean Cinema in Quezon City.
+Originally the family owned the Ocean Cinema in Quezon City.
 Following on from Baby's Melros Productions (1977-1980), the company produced a significant number of films between 1980 and 1986.

 BAC